Plant Profile Full Sun, Part Sun

 Highlights

 The name is so strange, but the plant is so beautiful!
-Obedient plants send up tall (3-5 foot) stalks, then cover the stalks with a runway of pink or purple flowers, each the perfect-sized cup for a pollinator to dive into.
+Obedient Plants send up tall (3-5 foot) stalks, then cover the stalks with a runway of pink or purple flowers, each the perfect-sized cup for a pollinator to dive into.
 Obedient Plants have a reputation for being invasive and taking over gardens, but taking care to divide or remove shoots in the spring can keep them in check.
-They love sun, flower for a month in the summer, and are very drought tolerant.
+They love the sun, flower for a month in the summer, and are drought-tolerant.
 See below for tips and planting inspiration.

 Even the green buds of the obedient plant are gorgeous

-Get ready to add some show-stopping color and pollinator appeal to your garden with the stunning Obedient Plant (Physostegia virginiana)!
-Also known as False Dragonhead and Virginia Lions-heart, this native North American perennial is known for its striking tubular flowers that come in shades of pink, white, and purple.
+Get ready to add some show-stopping color and pollinator appeal to your garden with the stunning obedient plant (Physostegia virginiana)!
+Also known as false dragonhead and Virginia lionsheart, this native North American perennial is known for its striking tubular flowers in pink, white, and purple shades.
 In this article, we’ll explore everything you need to know about planting, caring for, and utilizing this must-have native flower.

 Why is it called Obedient Plant?

-Obedient plant is a very strange common name!
-Obedient Plants’ name comes from the ability to bend their flowers: you can (gently!) take an Obedient Plant’s flower and bend it to face upwards, downwards, or to the side.
-The plant will then remain in that position for a few hours or days (eventually, the flower moves back in the direction of the sunlight.)
+The common name Obedient Plant comes from the ability to bend their flowers: you can (gently!) take an Obedient Plant’s flower and bend it to face upwards, downwards, or to the side.
+The plant will remain in that position for a few hours or days.
+Eventually, the flower moves back in the direction of the sunlight.

-• Their buds look celestial.
-Their green buds run to the top of the plant, looking similar to a comet streaking across the sky.
+• Their buds look celestialtheir green buds run to the top of the plant, resembling a comet streaking across the sky.

 Plant a few and watch your neighbors stop by to take pictures